brooksjk/Dillon_alignment_workflow/README.md

 ## Getting Started
 To ensure that the workflow functions correctly, you will need to make some minor adjustments.
 Specifically, you will need to modify the config.yaml file and the snakemake_submitter files.
 The changes you need to make are indicated within angle brackets (< >) in these files.

+---

+**Samples will require the tags "Ancient_" or "Modern_" to be placed at the begining in order for the pipline to work**.

+---
 If you would like to ensure that the workflow is running correctly after you have made your modifications a dry run can be conducted using the following commands on Secretariat:
 ```
 #load in conda environments and activate snakemake